 NOT ACCEPTED MEDIA

-We do not accept: Google docs links, dropbox, dozens of separate images, films larger than 50MB, zipfiles, We Transfer or other ways that require a download of your work.
+We do not accept: Google docs links, dropbox links, Words files, dozens of separate images, files larger then 50MB, zipfiles, We Transfer or other ways that require a download of your work.